By Jong Eun Jung

 Outside a student’s concentration or specialization, there are also plenty of opportunities to engage in learning experiences across a variety of disciplines.
 At Vanderbilt Business School, these experiences include international trips, career treks, club activities, and even the chance to interact with physicians at Vanderbilt Medical Center through Healthcare Immersion.

-What does an MBA teach you?
+What does you Learn in an MBA

 The MBA curriculum will teach you basic business and management skills that will be useful whatever industry or field you choose to enter.
 For example, operation courses that are part of the core curriculum are valuable since you will see an operational procedure and structure in most jobs.
 You’ll also learn soft skills for the workplace such as leading teams and coaching reports.